carpentries/amy/docs/users_guide/community_index.md

 * Served as an Instructor or a helper at a Carpentries workshop: Date of workshop and link to workshop website
 * Other: Date and description of contribution

 Once you submit your Get Involved step, your summary page will show your submission is pending.
-This will be verified within 7-10 days.
 Please come back to this page to check on your progress.
 You may edit or delete your information at any time before it is evaluated.

 #### Lesson Demonstration

-The Trainer leading your Lesson Demonstration will inform the Instructor Training Team whether you passed or were asked to repeat your teaching demo.
-This information will appear on your summary page in 7-10 days after completing the Lesson Demonstration.
+The Trainer leading your Lesson Demonstration will inform the Instructor Training Team whether you passed or were asked to repeat your teaching demo, and your participation will be recorded by our Instructor Training team.

 #### Welcome Session

-If you signed in on the welcome session Etherpad, your participation will be recorded by our Insturcotr Training team.
-This information will appear on your summary page in 7-10 days after completing the Welcome Session.
+If you signed in on the welcome session Etherpad, your participation will be recorded by our Instructor Training team.

 ### Certificate